Australian Government Bureau of Meteorology

 Rosedale 7 day forecast

-Today: Partly cloudy.
-Medium chance of showers in the afternoon and evening.
-The chance of a thunderstorm in the afternoon and evening, possibly severe.
-Damaging winds possible inland.
-Winds W/NW 15 to 25 km/h tending NW/SW 25 to 35 km/h in the middle of the day.
-Overnight temperatures falling to between 16 and 20 with daytime temperatures reaching 29 to 36.
+Today: Cloudy.
+The chance of fog in the S in the early morning.
+Very high chance of rain.
+The chance of a thunderstorm in the afternoon and evening, possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding.
+Light winds becoming N/NE 15 to 25 km/h in the early afternoon then tending N/NW in the evening.
+Overnight temperatures falling to between 15 and 19 with daytime temperatures reaching 23 to 29.

 (km/h)17